aaronbloomfield/ccc/hws/auction/index.md

 The second auction should end *two weeks* after the assignment is due.
 Just get it on the day two weeks later -- we don't really care about the time, as long as the date is 14 days after the assignment due date.
 Basically, we want to see an active auction.
 This, also, should have a few bids on it.
 This auction use the second of your (three) NFTs.
 You will be submitting the auction ID for this auction as well as the NFT token ID.

-### Task 4: Participate in a class-wide auction manager
+### Task 4: Class Auctions

+You are going to participate in a class-wide auction manager.

 We have deployed an auction manager, and the contract address for that Auctioneer contract is on the Collab landing page.
 As above, you can perform these calls through Remix (via calling an external contract, as described in the [dApp introduction](../dappintro/index.html) ([md](../dappintro/index.md)) assignment) or through geth calls (as described in the [Solidity slide set](../../slides/solidity.html#/)).